 In 2013, a fifth historical building from the 1930s, called Beit al Beiruti, was renovated to provide additional exhibition spaces.
 Lastly, an apartment building for researchers and artists-in-residence was added to the Darat al Funun compound, adjacent to The Lab.
 With these last additions, the Darat al Funun compound today covers 5,196 square meters.

 Jordanian, Palestinian, Syrian and Lebanese families built the houses that form Darat al Funun.
 They are a living memory of the history of Jordan and the shared history of the Bilad al Sham.
-Darat al Funun is an oasis for the arts in the midst of the crowded city centre.
-Along with enjoying our contemporary art exhibitions, many visit to admire Amman’s traditional architecture, attend events in the archaeological site, read a book in our art library, or take a walk in the gardens.
+Darat al Funun today is an oasis for the arts overlooking the crowded downtown area of the old city of Amman.
+Along with visiting our contemporary art exhibitions, many come to admire Amman’s traditional architecture, attend events in the archaeological site, read a book in our art library, or take a walk in the gardens.

 Darat al Funun actively pursues its mission in providing a platform for contemporary Arab artists.
 We support art practices and artistic exchange.
 We stimulate critical discourse and research.
 Visiting and artists-in-residence produce and show their work.
 Academics and artists give talks or workshops.
 The Lab is open to projects by emerging artists.
 We program educational activities for young people and students.
 Our art library, publications, films and digital archives are open for research and documentation.